Learn how to make the juiciest smoked chicken breasts on your Traeger pellet grill!

 We take you step-by-step through ry brining and seasoning your smoked chicken breasts, setting up your Traeger to cook them, and smoking them to perfection.

 But today we are getting back to basics with some delicious smoked chicken breasts right on our Traeger pellet grill.

 First we are going to do an easy overnight dry brine to make sure they are moist and flavorful and that if you have "skin-on" chicken breasts, the skin stays nice and crispy.

 Then, we will season them up with one our all time favorite BBQ rubs for chicken and smoke them on the Traeger with medium heat indirectly until they are perfectly cooked and colored.

 Then you can eat your Traeger smoked chicken breasts juicy and smoked "as-is" or brush on one of our favorite BBQ sauces to finish them off saucy!

-Dry Brine the Chicken Breasts to Smoke on the Traeger
+Dry Brine the Chicken Breasts

 After rinsing and drying, simply sprinkle the top and bottoms of your chicken breasts with kosher salt, or your favorite BBQ rub that has already salt in it.